 A complicated case of lyme disease is an encephalopathy, or an inflammation of the blood vessels of the brain.
 This is very well demonstrated with SPECT imaging.
 We have treated a number of patients with lyme disease who continued intravenous antibiotics, but took hyperbaric oxygenation to help reduce the Bb organism infestation.
 A herxheimer reaction has been produced and many patients have done well.
 The original work by Dr. Fife indicated the usefulness of hyperbaric oxygenation in this condition.
 It must be pointed out that this organism is not an anaerobe but is unable to grow as rapidly in a high oxygen environment.

-Reflex Sympathetic Dystrophy (RSD) is a disease that consists of diffuse persistent pain, usually in an extremity, following a likely local injury.
+Is a disease that consists of diffuse persistent pain, usually in an extremity, following a likely local injury.
 It is diagnosed by a bone scan.
 This may be frequently dramatic in origin.
 It is extremely painful and incapacitating.
 It may involve any part of the body and multiple treatments have been used.
 Many nerve blocks and multiple pain medications have been given in order to alleviate some of the distress.
 We have had limited experience with several cases and the results have been remarkable.
 We had one little girl who arrived in a wheel chair with a chart four inches thick.
 We were unable to touch her right lower extremity.
 After three hyperbaric oxygen therapy sessions, the patient was out of the wheelchair; after twenty HBO therapy sessions, the patient was running up and down the beach, and discharged to go home.
 Her bone scan had returned to normal.
 The mechanism of action here is not totally understood.
 It is hopeful that this will evoke more research into the use of hyperbaric oxygen in RSD.

-Carbon Monoxide Intoxication can occur from a variety of factors, the most common in the Western World being automobile exhaust poisoning.
+Can occur from a variety of factors, the most common in the Western World being automobile exhaust poisoning.
 Carbon Monoxide (CO) takes the place of oxygen (O2) in the blood and the resulting condition, depending on the severity, leads to a lack of oxygenation, or hypoxia.

 The Neubauer Hyperbaric Neurologic Center has had success treating late stage carbon monoxide poisoning, in which therapy has been delayed or insufficient.
 In one case, a patient who had been in coma for over 12 years from carbon monoxide intoxication awoke after oxygen sessions.